 Informations about the offered assortment

-10CrMo9-10 / WNr.
-1.7380 / ~15313 – Heat-stable steel for higher temperatures , resistant against pressurized hydrogen.
-Low-alloyed and heat-stable steel, easily heat-formable and easily machinable.
-It is corrosion resistance in a water steam environment up to a temperature of 590 °C. At a pressure of 9.8 MPa, it is resistant to hydrogen up to a temperature of 500 °C, at lower pressures up to a temperature of 600 °C. It is also ideal for energy and chemical equipment components.
-Rolled bars d 20 mm – d 300 mm in stock, smaller dimensions and forged bars to order.
+10CrMo9-10, 1.7380 – heat resistant steel for higher temperatures , resistant against pressurized hydrogen.
+Low-alloyed and heat-stable steel.
+Easily heat-formable and easily machinable.
+It is corrosion resistance in a water steam environment up to a temperature of 590 °C. At a pressure of 9.8 MPa is resistant to hydrogen up to a temperature of 500 °C, at lower pressures up to a temperature of 600 °C. It is also ideal for energy and chemical equipment components.
+EN 10273: 2007 hot rolled weldable steel bars for pressure purposes with specified elevated temperature properties.
+10CrMo9-10+QT rolled bars d 20 mm – d 300 mm on stock.
+Smaller dimensions and forged bars to order.

 13CrMo4-5 / WNr.
 1.7335 / ~15121 - High temperature steel